Character amnesia: Changing ways of writing Chinese characters

 Until the 20th century, Chinese characters were written with brush and ink.
 In the early 20th century when the pen became the dominant method of writing in China and Japan, critics complained that the expressiveness of Chinese characters would be lost.
 Calligraphy is, however, still a thriving art form throughout East Asia.

 In the 1980s electronic typewriters and later personal computers provided people in China and Japan an alternative to writing by hand.
 With the advent of the World Wide Web in 1991 and the subsequent widespread use of email, internet chat, and discussion forums, people began using computers to communicate with each other in Chinese and Japanese.
-Today, increased computer usage and the use of SMS text-messaging, especially among young people, means that a large portion of those people's everyday use of Chinese characters is done using input methods, not by hand.
+Today, increased computer usage and the use of SMS text-messaging, especially among young people, means that a large portion of their everyday use of Chinese characters is done using input methods, not by hand.
 In a 2010 survey by Dayang Net, 43 percent of respondents said they use the computer all the time for their jobs and 43 percent said that they only write out characters by hand when filling out forms or writing their signature.

 Some input methods are, in fact, related to the structure of the character, as opposed to those based on pronunciation.
 Cangjie is one popular example of such a structure based input method for Chinese.
 Input methods based on phonetic transcription which do not require the user to know how to write the character by hand are the most popular, because they are easier to use.
 In China, more than 97 percent of computer users enter Chinese characters using such a phonetic input method.

 A parallel phenomenon has appeared involving the increased use of input methods to write Chinese characters and the difficulty of remembering such a large set of characters.
 The use of word processors allows the user to write using characters that the user does not remember how to write by hand.
-This resulted in the reappearance in the 1980s in Japan of complex older characters which had been removed from the official lists.
+Around the 1980s in Japan, this resulted in the reappearance of older, more complex characters which had been removed from official word lists.
 The number of characters available for use on a word processor far exceeds the number of characters a person can readily remember how to write by hand.
 While many have blamed the use of input methods for difficulty remembering how to write the characters by hand, widespread use of input methods may be responsible for a reversal in the decline of kanji use in Japan.

-A way that smartphone developers have been attempting to combat this problem is their inclusion of active pens and handwriting options for their operating systems, like iOS and Android.
+A way that smartphone developers have been attempting to combat this problem is their inclusion of active pens and handwriting options for their operating systems.